COVID-19 pandemic in Wisconsin: Education

 Virtual instruction has been held in the Milwaukee Public Schools since March 2020 due to the pandemic.
 The Guardian reported that Dan Rossmiller of the Wisconsin Association of School Boards indicated that "It's not only a question of how we get these kids back to where they would have been had the pandemic not occurred, but how do we get them back to where they should be?" in response to the detrimental effect the lack of in-person instruction has had on the inner city schools.
 The effects of school closures due to the pandemic will be far-reaching, according to experts.
 One study estimates that students may lose five to nine months of learning by July 2021, on average.
 Students of color could fall six to twelve months behind.
 For those from economically disadvantaged families, the results compound.
 Principal Keith Carrington of North Division High School said "There's been an uptick of violence in our homes.
 More students calling to say they're depressed.
 A lot of calls from parents who say they're at their wits' end.
 Racial unrest.
 Families going without food."
 Also, while suburban school districts have returned to in-person instruction, with some offering a mix of in-person and online learning, classes in Milwaukee public schools have remained virtual as of January 2021.

-The Center for Disease Control released a study at the end of January 2021 covering the period August 29, 2020 through November 29, 2020 for 17 schools covering Kindergarten through grade 12 in Wood County, Wisconsin.
+The Centers for Disease Control released a study at the end of January 2021 covering the period August 29, 2020 through November 29, 2020 for 17 schools covering Kindergarten through grade 12 in Wood County, Wisconsin.